 Media Type: Website

 Founded in 2012, Polygon is a website that publishes video game news, pop culture, and reviews from a fan’s perspective.
 The website does not have an about page; however, they provide a Masthead of staff, indicating that Christopher Plante is the editor-in-chief.

 Polygon is based in the United States.
 Read our profile on the USA government’s influence on media.

 Funded by / Ownership

-Polygon is owned by Vox Media, which is a digital publishing network founded by Jerome Armstrong, Tyler Bleszinski, and Markos Moulitsas and based in Washington, D.C.
-According to a Nieman Lab article, Vox Media has eight editorial brands and a custom advertising division.
-These are (sports-focused) SB Nation, (tech site) The Verge, (real estate blog) Curbed, (food and nightlife) Eater, (technology news) Racked, (news hub) Vox and (technology business) Recode.
+Polygon is owned by Vox Media, a digital publishing network founded by Jerome Armstrong, Tyler Bleszinski, and Markos Moulitsas and based in Washington, D.C.
+According to a Nieman Labs article, Vox Media has eight editorial brands and a custom advertising division.
+These are (sports-focused) SB Nation, (tech site) The Verge, (real estate blog) Curbed, (food and nightlife) Eater, (technology news) Racked, (news hub) Vox, and (technology business) Recode.

 Analysis / Bias

 In review, Polygon primarily reports on video game news and reviews.
-Headlines always reflect the content and use minimally loaded wording such as this: The man who made Wolfenstein and other stories consist of best of lists, The best Xbox One games.
+Headlines always reflect the content and use minimally loaded wording such as this: The man who made Wolfenstein and other stories consist of best-of lists, The best Xbox One games.